ztstroud/mini-computer/atom/HARDWARE.md

 ### Address Calculator
 The addrCalc circuit computes an address by adding an 8 bit offset to a 16 bit base value.

+## The Stack
+Memory addresses `0x8000` through `0xFFFF` are reserved for the stack.
+The stack saves values for procedure calls.